[Federal Register Volume 85, Number 38 (Wednesday, February 26, 2020)]

 Mail, hand delivery, express mail, messenger, or courier service:

-When using this method, you must submit a copy of your comments and
+When using this method, you must submit your comments and attachments

-Deliveries (hand, express mail, messenger, and courier service) are
+(hand, express mail, messenger, and courier service) are accepted

 Instructions: All submissions must include the agency name and the